DATA PRIVACY NOTICE

 We use computer systems (including ChurchBuilder from Concordant Systems Ltd) to keep all this data safe and to help us comply with data protection regulations.

-The information that we keep usually consists of your name, adult/child, gender, and family connections.
+The information that we keep usually consists of your name, adult/child, sex, and family connections.
 If you have provided them to us then we will also keep your address, telephone, email addresses, mobile number, occupation, website, company, allergies, and date-of-birth.
 If the church is involved in your pastoral care, then information relating to this may be stored.
 We will also store information regarding membership of groups or committees within the church, such as being an attendee of a congregation or small group.
 We may also process and store information on any invitations we have sent to you for activities or events, your attendance at any activities or events, details of any church-related subscriptions and all information we may have requested for the purposes of DBS checks.
 It will also be necessary to store information about ministries you are involved with and the dates and times of any duties associated with those ministries.

-We may “profile” the information we collect about you and use automatic processing particularly for the purposes of choosing how relevant a church activity is to you based on group membership, age, gender, or address.
+We may “profile” the information we collect about you and use automatic processing particularly for the purposes of choosing how relevant a church activity is to you based on group membership, age, sex, or address.

 If you are involved with a ministry at the church we may email you about this ministry, for instance with rota updates or information about what's coming up.
 If you opt-in to receiving emails about new activities or events then we can keep you advised of those things that may interest you.